waterFallss/Pi-Hole/README.md

 ```
 nano docker-compose.yml
 ```
-2. Fill in the yml file with the information below.Modify the lines with square brackets.
+2. Fill in the yml file with the information below.
+Modify the lines with square brackets.
 ```
 version: "3"